tdemelle-SiP/local-fauxstainedglasspanes/wp-content/plugins/sip-printify-manager/DOCUMENTATION.md

 ### 3.1 Viewing Images

-- Images are displayed in a table in the top-right section of the interface.
+- Images are also automatically retrieved from your shop and displayed in a table in the top-right section of the interface.
 - The table shows Thumb, Filename, Location, Uploaded date, Dimensions, and Size for each image.

 ### 3.2 Searching Images